grokkingnix/bourne-to-blog/README.md

     ## It was very simple to accomplish

-    This is my first blog post using `Bourne to Bash`
+    This is my first blog post using `Bourne to Blog`
 ```

 2. From the command line run the `blog -b` command to build your first blog post, at this point you can preview what your blog post will look like before publishing it publicly.